jamielinux/ansible-discourse/docs/README.multiple-servers.rst

 Multiple server configuration
 *****************************

-It’s best to run PostgreSQL on it’s own server, as it doesn’t like memory pressure.
-It’s also possible to run Redis on a separate server.
+It’s best to run PostgreSQL on a separate server, as PostgreSQL doesn’t like memory pressure.
+(It’s also possible to run Redis on a separate server.)

 Example
 =======